Here’s How to Clean a Slow Cooker

-Whether you are craving a heaping plate of pulled pork or a savory stew, if you’re like many home cooks, you agree the slow cooker is hands-down the most important kitchen gadget.
+Whether you’re craving a heaping plate of pulled pork or a savory stew, if you’re like many home cooks, you agree slow cooker may just be the most important kitchen gadget.
 Simply drop in the ingredients, turn on the cooker, and the whole family comes home to a scrumptious, savory supper.
 Best of all, you’re not stuck in the kitchen for hours at a time.

 But do you know how to really clean it?
 We’re here to help with these three easy tricks.

 How to Clean a Slow Cooker: 3 Easy Ways

 Your slow cooker may look clean, but if it’s the first time you’ve used it in a while, it doesn’t hurt to give it a scrub-down.
 After all, that black bean and pumpkin chili probably won’t pair well with dust mites.
 Here’s the rundown:

 - Fill the slow cooker insert with water, add a few drops of dish soap and turn it on for an hour.

 - After 60 minutes, discard the soapy mixture and give the inside a quick rinse.
 Yes, it’s really that easy.

 Method 2: When There Are a Few Tough Stains